s3664099/AdventureGame/README.md

 **23 March 2024**
 Fixed errors with containers.
 Now can close and lock containers.
 Cannot lock and open container or exit, and cannot take an item from a closed container.
 Started working on conversations

+**27 March 2024**
+Started working on the conversation functionality.
+Completed the basic (single response) conversation, but not tested